 - They can support your negotiated travel booking rates and hotel amenities

-- Gives business travellers the on-site option of central payment
+- Gives business travelers the on-site option of central payment

 Please note: This requires establishing a new virtual card account with your bank or credit card supplier, and this option might not support all travel content or fees.
 Virtual payment option will be supported at first in North America, EMEA and Australia.